 These and other signs and symptoms may be caused by kidney late effects or by other conditions:

 Sometimes there are no symptoms in the early stages.
 Symptoms may appear as damage to the kidney continues over time.
-Other conditions may cause the same symptoms.
 Talk to your child's doctor if your child has any of these problems.